Opiouopiou/JavaScriptInterpreter/README.txt

 This is a tool to help modding the game FoC and will provide the following functionality:

+How to run:
+ - navigate to JavaScriptInterpreter/bin/Release
+ - run the executable

 Change folder:
  - Navigate to a folder that contains the imagemeta.js with correct syntax.
 Select this file and click "Open"
  - Looks at imagemeta.js and then searches folder for images with the same names as meta has saved